AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

 6. An SNS topic to trigger Lambda.
 7. An active Controller and a standby Controller which can be in running or stopped state.

-### Prerequisites:
+### Prerequisites

 - ~~This module assumes that customer already has a vpc with atleast 2 public subnets allocated for Controller deployment.~~
 - The AWS Keypair should pre-exist and will be used by the lauch template to spin up Controller.
 - The S3 bucket for Controller backup should pre-exist.
-- The Auto Scalng group uses the AWS managed AWSServiceRoleForAutoScaling role for publishing alerts to SNS.
+- The Auto Scaling group uses the AWS managed AWSServiceRoleForAutoScaling role for publishing alerts to SNS.
 - The admin password required to initilaize the Controller should be set in the AWS Systems Manager parameter store at /aviatrix/controller/password.

   `aws ssm put-parameter --type "SecureString" --name "/aviatrix/controller/password" --value "XXXXXXXXX"`